Datasance/docs.datasance.com/ioFog_3.0/developing-microservices/overview.md

 - Build the image with [`docker build`](https://docs.docker.com/engine/reference/commandline/build/)
 - Deploy your image to a Docker registry (e.g. Docker Hub or from the ioFog local cache)
 - (Optional) Add the registered image to your Controller's catalog
-- Deploy the microservice using iofogctl
+- Deploy the microservice using potctl

 It is detailed in our [tutorial](#/./ioFog_3.0/tutorial/introduction)